 - professionals who qualified overseas and are interested in working in the UK

 - UK professionals seeking to practise overseas

 For UK statutory auditors, the Commissione Nazionale per le Societa e la Borsa Italiana (website in Italian) should be able to provide further information.

-If you’re a UK-qualified lawyer working in Italy, either using a Italian professional title or a UK professional title, you should contact the local Bar association in the region in which you are working or the Italian National Bar Association website (website in Italian) for specific advice.
+If you’re a UK-qualified lawyer working in Italy, using either an Italian or UK professional title, you should contact the local Bar association in the region in which you are working or the Italian National Bar Association website (website in Italian) for specific advice.